What is Staking?

 The computation may vary from one blockchain network to the other.
 Some networks use a fixed percentage to calculate the rewards.
 In this model, it is easy for validators to project their expected earnings.

-Other networks set the variable rates that change from one block to the next dictated by several factors like:
+Other networks set variable rates that change from one block to the next, dictated by several factors like:

 1. The total value of cryptocurrency staked by the validator.